-- A comprehensive and detailed initial assessment and baseline assessment - Appropriate and effective specialist assessments to identify support for learning - o The right Personal Success Targets to help them make progress and prepare for the next stage of their lives - A Student Passport that identifies strengths and sets targets for improvements - Appropriate support for learning - Regular reviews - Opportunities to improve communication, literacy and numeracy - Real, relevant and practical learning activities - Well planned, structured and resourced learning sessions - Effective use of appropriate and relevant technology, resources and aids for learning - o Opportunities to develop greater independence - Access to a stimulating and appropriate curriculum that meets the needs of individual students - Learning that is extended through leisure activities and independence skills - Learning opportunities that promote equality, diversity and inclusion - Learning accommodation and environments that meet students' needs - o Effective support and services that are tailored to meet students' individual needs - Provides access to the community - Work experience internal and external opportunities that meet students' needs
+- \circ $\;$ A comprehensive and detailed initial assessment and baseline assessment - o Appropriate and effective specialist assessments to identify support for learning - o The right Personal Success Targets to help them make progress and prepare for the next stage of their lives - \circ $\;$ A Student Pen Portrait that identifies strengths and sets targets for improvements - Appropriate support for learning - Regular reviews - o Opportunities to improve communication, literacy and numeracy - o Real, relevant and practical learning activities - o Well planned, structured and resourced learning sessions - Effective use of appropriate and relevant technology, resources and aids for learning - Opportunities to develop greater independence - o Access to a stimulating and appropriate curriculum that meets the needs of individual students - o Learning that is extended through leisure activities and independence skills - \circ $\$ Learning opportunities that promote equality, diversity and inclusion - Learning accommodation and environments that meet students' needs - \circ ~ Effective support and services that are tailored to meet students' individual needs - Provides access to the community

-- Support for transition - Professional standards of teaching and support - Staff who are knowledgeable, trained and have specialist skills.
+- Work experience internal and external opportunities that meet students' needs - Support for transition - o Professional standards of teaching and support - o Staff who are knowledgeable, trained and have specialist skills.

-4. Pupil Portrait/Personal Success Targets
+4. Pupil Passport

-All students at the school have their own pen portrait.
-This key document is central to the whole of the student's experience.
+All students at the school have their own, negotiated pen portrait.
+This key document, which is shared with the student, families and professionals, is central to the whole of the student's experience.

-- o Is a 'living' document its contents are negotiated with the student and may include contributions from families and professionals.
-They are regularly updated throughout the students' time at school - Shows the student's goals and targets - States how goals will be achieved at school - Records learning styles and support required for learning - o Records achievement and progress over time - The record is closely monitored by the School staff who ensures that the documents continues to be appropriate for the student and they are making progress towards their long-term goals.
+- Is a 'living' document its contents are negotiated with the student and may include contributions from families and professionals.
+They are regularly updated throughout the students' time at school - \circ $\;$ Shows the student's goals and targets $\;$ - \circ $\;$ States how goals will be achieved at school - Records learning styles and support required for learning - Records achievement and progress over time - The pen portrait is closely monitored by the School staff who ensures that the passport continues to be appropriate for the student and they are making progress towards their long-term goals.